vorakl/prun/README.md

 ## Version

-v.2.1 2012-2014
+v.2.1, 2012-2014

 ## Description

 It executes in parallel mode commands on remote hosts with watchdog controlling and making reports.

-You can set common parameters in configuration file.
+You can write common parameters into configuration file.
 For example in /etc/prun.conf or /home/user/.prun.conf

 Environment parameters which are set in advance have a precedence.

 The directory with reports can be found at the and of the output.

+## Usage
+    prun "dest1 ...|@file|- ..." "command args"

 ## Examples